What Is a Continental Breakfast?

-Wherever you land on the divide, let's take a closer look at this popular option for travelers here in America and abroad, and see how this free meal came into fashion.
+While it may depend on the hotel itself, in general a continental breakfast typically comes with a set list of expectations.
+With that in mind, let’s take a closer look at this popular option for travelers here in America and abroad, and see how this free meal came into fashion.

 The first known use of the term “continental breakfast” was in 1896 in “The Sanitarian,” but the idea had been around for a few decades before then as American hotels made an effort to appeal to the changing tastes of both the emerging middle class and European travelers visiting America.

-The term "continental breakfast" originated in Britain in the mid-19th century.
-To the British, "the continent" refers to the countries of mainland Europe.
-A "continental breakfast" describes the type of breakfast you'd encounter in places like France and the Mediterranean.
-It's a lighter, more delicate alternative to the full English breakfast — a heaping plate of eggs, bacon, sausage, toast, beans, and roasted mushrooms and tomatoes.
+The term “continental breakfast” originated in Britain in the mid-19th century.
+To the British, “the continent” refers to the countries of mainland Europe.
+A “continental breakfast” describes the type of breakfast you’d encounter in places like France, Italy, and Germany, as well as places in the Mediterranean.
+It’s a lighter, more delicate alternative to the full English breakfast — a heaping plate of eggs, bacon, sausage, toast, beans, and roasted mushrooms and tomatoes.

 Continental breakfasts were also a stark contrast to American-style breakfasts, which boasted large helpings of eggs, breakfast meats, pancakes, potatoes, and toast.
-Europeans recoiled at the American-style breakfast, which they found too heavy and far too greasy.
-They preferred much more modest breakfast fare like fruit, bread, and pastries.
-So hotels aimed to please their more refined palates.
+Europeans preferred much more modest breakfast fare like fruit, bread, and pastries.
+So hotels aimed to please their palates.

 Not only are these items more cost-effective for hotels — you don’t need much staff to tend to a few trays of bagels, pastries, and carafes of orange juice in the lobby — but it’s also easier to manage than, say, cranking out omelets and flapjacks to order.
 (Of course, some hotels do serve a much larger, more involved, free breakfast.)
 And guests like the convenience of the food and the perceived value of getting something “for free.”